mpoletiek/quai-token-dapp/README.md

 The dApp includes advanced Permit functionality for gasless approvals:

 #### Creating and Signing Permits
-1. **Navigate to Permit Panel**: Located below the main token operations
+1. **Navigate to Permit Tab**: Click on the "Permit" tab in the interface
 2. **Enter Spender Address**: The address that will be allowed to spend your tokens
 3. **Specify Amount**: The maximum amount to approve
 4. **Set Deadline**: When the permit expires (Unix timestamp)